getdave/standalone-block-editor/TUTORIAL.md

 With that in mind, let's start taking our first steps towards building this.

-## The "Core" of the Editor

-Whilst the Gutenberg Editor is comprised of many moving parts, at it's core is the `@wordpress/block-editor` package.

-It's role is perhaps best summarised by its own `README` file:

-> This module allows you to create and use standalone block editors.

-This is great and exactly what we need!
-Indeed, it is the main package we'll be using to create our custom block editor instance.

-However, before we can get to working with this package in code, we're going to need to do some setup.

 ## Plugin setup and organisation

 Our custom editor is going to be built as a WordPress Plugin.
 To keep things simple. we'll call this `Standalone Block Editor Demo` because that is what is does.
 Nice!